-When I turned 30, I was out roaming the world with my Fiance, Sasha.
-There were no fancy dinners, no theatrical performances or a late night out with girlfriends.
+When I turned 30, there were no fancy dinners, no fireworks, no theatrical performances or a late night out with girlfriends.
 Turning 30 was far more mellow than what it might have been had we been living in America, but it ended up being the most memorable birthday of all my collective 30 years of life thus far.
 I celebrated my 30th birthday while staying in Vescovato, which is in my favorite country in the entire world – Italy.
-We celebrated while staying with the most memorable hosts of our entire world travels, and I couldn’t have asked for a more authentic travel and personal experience.
+We celebrated while staying with the most memorable hosts of our entire travels, and I couldn’t have asked for a more authentic travel and personal experience.

 So this is what turning 30 feels like.
 I believe over the past five months of traveling, the wrinkles around my eyes have increased, not because of stress or pain or tiredness, but because of happiness and life.
 My laugh lines have never been so prominent, and instead of seeing them as a sign of aging, I choose to see them as a sign of wisdom and worldliness.

 I told Sasha that I was excited to be spending my first ever birthday abroad, but also that I was sad about hitting a milestone age away from all our family and friends.
-Our Airbnb hosts thought they had blocked out our stay (they only had one room for guests and the other they slept in), but something got messed up through the Airbnb system and another couple booked a room, so they accepted, kept us in our room, and they slept in the living room.
-This couple ended up being traveling musicians from Munich!
-We all hit it off straight away and in the morning, I awoke to a table set with a beautiful breakfast.
+We were staying at an Airbnb along with another couple who were traveling musicians from Munich!
+We all hit it off straight away and in the morning I awoke to a table set with a beautiful breakfast made by our Ukrainian hostess.
 The guy got out his guitar and everybody sang happy birthday to me in the most beautiful harmonies and accents.

 Our hosts presented me with the most delicious home made tiramisu, complete with lit candles.
 Natalya had woken up early that morning to make it while we were still asleep.
 The top I am wearing in the above photos was a gift from our hosts, whom we had known only for six days, an Italian brand made of silk.

-Even though I was a world away from my family and friends, it was one of the most special birthdays of my whole life, celebrating with new friends and family members.
+Even though I was a world away from my family and friends, it was one of the most special birthdays of my whole life, celebrating with new friends who felt like family.
 I couldn’t feel more fulfilled.
 If this is how the rest of my birthdays will be, I have a whole lot to look forward to in life.
 And I feel pretty darn lucky to spend the rest of my birthdays with this handsome man!

 We stayed with Natalya and Francesco during our time visiting Lake Garda because when we visited in August, prices were far too expensive (Lake Garda is a popular holiday destination for locals and tourists alike, so hotels and Airbnbs can charge a premium).
 We stayed in a little town called Vescovato, located in Cremona, the city of violins.
 Little did we know that serendipity was about to lead us to the most memorable hosts we have ever met in our entire lives.